Form of action: Abolition of the forms

 Because the forms of action remained largely static from the 13th century, English lawyers and judges formulated a number of legal fictions in order to fit new types of cases within the existing forms.

 For example, in a writ of debt sur contract, the defendant could generally elect between having a jury trial or wager of law.
 The latter was a particularly undesired option for a plaintiff because the defendant could hire oath-helpers.
 This and other restrictions (for example, that the sum the plaintiff sued for had to be a fixed rather than an unliquidated sum) made debt sur contract undesirable for enforcing oral contracts.
 In the 16th century, litigants began to bring an action on the case instead: an action of assumpsit.
-The plaintiff would allege that, because the defendant was indebted to the plaintiff, the defendant had undertook (assumpsit) to pay the money.
-The Court of King's Bench gradually accepted that the subsequent promise did not need not be proven: the defendant's alleged promise to pay the antecedent debt would be supplied by law.
+The plaintiff would allege that, because the defendant was indebted to the plaintiff, the defendant had undertaken (assumpsit) to pay the money.
+The Court of King's Bench gradually accepted that the subsequent promise did not need to be proven: the defendant's alleged promise to pay the antecedent debt would be supplied by law.
 This view was vindicated in Slade's Case (1602).

 The forms themselves remained unchallenged.
 The Court of Chancery eventually ceased to be the answer to the restrictive approach at common law.
-By the 16th century the intervention of the Chancellor was increasingly said to depend on principles, rather than on some unbounded discretion.
-Chancery developed a stronger system of precedent and, in the words of Professor Sir John Baker, "hardened into law".
+By the 16th century the intervention of the Lord Chancellor was increasingly said to depend on principles, rather than on some unbounded discretion.
+Chancery developed a stronger system of precedent and, in the words of Professor Sir John Baker, "hardened into a kind of law".

 During the 19th century, Parliament passed several laws to simplify legal procedure, and the old forms of action were gradually swept away: